certbot/certbot/certbot/docs/contributing.rst

    # NB2: RHEL-based distributions use python3X-devel instead of python3-devel (e.g. python36-devel)
    sudo dnf install python3-devel gcc augeas-libs openssl-devel libffi-devel \
                     redhat-rpm-config ca-certificates openssl
+   # For macOS installations with Homebrew already installed and configured
+   # NB: If you also run `brew install python` you don't need the ~/lib
+   #     directory created below, however, Certbot's Apache plugin won't work
+   #     if you use Python installed from other sources such as pyenv or the
+   #     version provided by Apple.
+   brew install augeas
+   mkdir ~/lib
+   ln -s $(brew --prefix)/lib/libaugeas* ~/lib

 Set up the Python virtual environment that will host your Certbot local instance.